sairaghav/QA-Challenge/Q3/README.md

 **Frontend**
 ![image](https://user-images.githubusercontent.com/4383992/113479308-97eb9e00-948e-11eb-8a78-234e2f410ccf.png)

 - The frontend throws error due to invalid host header.
-This could be because the application could be bound to be accessed from local IP or internal name.
-It could be resolved by re-configuring the application to listen on 0.0.0.0
+This, probably could be because the application could be bound to be accessed from local IP or internal name.